-As their use surged, the global market value is projected to hit $60 billion by 2027, a staggering $38 billion leap from 2020.
+With their growing prevalence, the global market for connected medical devices is projected to reach $60 billion by 2027, a significant increase from $38 billion in 2020.
 This growth amplifies the urgency for robust connected medical device security measures, ensuring the safety and privacy of patients’ data and the seamless functionality of these critical devices.

 Connected Medical Device Security